Financial Aid Menu

 - Federal Pell Grant

-Federal Pell Grant eligibility guide lines can be found at the Department of Education's Web site Pell Grants.
-See the Department of Education’s 2011-2012 Student Guide for Federal Supplemental Educational Opportunity Grant (FSEOG).
+Federal Pell Grant eligibility guidelines can be found at the Department of Education's Web site Pell Grants.
+See the U.S. Department of Education’s Federal Student Aid website for Federal Supplemental Educational Opportunity Grant (FSEOG) information.
 A program with limited funding, FSEOG grants are awarded as funds are available to students who demonstrate high financial need (must be eligible for the Pell Grant).

 The new federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 per year in grants for graduate and undergraduate students who intend to teach full-time as highly qualified teachers in high-need subject areas for at least four years at schools that serve students from low-income families.The purpose of the TEACH Grant is to meet the critical need of children attending low-income schools to have highly qualified teachers in high-need fields.
 Studies show that quality teachers are the single most important factor in student achievement.